helgovic/Broadlink-for-Windows/README.md

 Sharing of device codes:

 I have created a cloud database, to share device codes.
-If you want to utilize the shared database from another platform/app, you can send a mail to helgovic@hotmail.dk to get database specifics
+If you want to utilize the shared database from another platform/app, you can see database information in "Database Specs"